Sweating - excessive; Perspiration - excessive; Diaphoresis

 Visible signs of sweating may be noted during a visit with a health care provider.
 Tests may also be used to diagnose excessive sweating, including:

 Starch-iodine test -- An iodine solution is applied to the sweaty area.
 After it dries, starch is sprinkled on the area.
 The starch-iodine combination turns a dark blue to black color wherever there is excess sweat.

-Paper test -- Special paper is placed on the affected area to absorb the sweat, and then weighed.
-The heavier it weights, the more sweat has accumulated.
+Paper test -- Special paper is placed on the affected area to absorb the sweat and then weighed.
+The heavier it weighs, the more sweat has accumulated.

 Blood tests -- These may be ordered if thyroid problems or other medical conditions are suspected.

 Imaging tests may be ordered if a tumor is suspected.

 You may also be asked details about your sweating, such as:

 Location -- Does it occur on your face, palms, or armpits, or all over the body?